KentonWhite/ProjectTemplate/website/mastering.markdown

     So to ignore the file `test.csv` in the folder `data/more-data/` you add `more-data/test.csv` to the list.<br/>
     A wildcard `*` is allowed in literal filenames to match multiple characters.
-    So to ignore all `.csv` files directly under the `data/` directory you add `*.csv`, and to ignore them only in the folder `data/test-data/` you change the pattern to `test-data/*.csv`.
+    So to ignore all `.csv` files under the `data/` directory and subdirectories you add `*.csv`, and to ignore them only in the folder `data/test-data/` you change the pattern to `test-data/*.csv`.
  * Literal directory: Specify the directoryname relative to the `data/` directory, and add a trailing `/`.
 To ignore the directory `data/raw/` entirely add the the pattern `raw/`.
 The `*` wildcard is allowed in directory patterns as well.
  * Regular expression: For advanced patterns it is possible to use regular expressions.
 Regular expressions have to inserted between two slashes.
     Expressions are evaluated with option `perl = TRUE`.
-It is not necessary to escape backslashes in `global.dcf`, unless a literal `\` is meant.
+You should not escape backslashes in `global.dcf`, unless a literal `\` is meant.
 The filenames are evaluated individually so it is not possible to use forward or backward references to other files in the same directory.<br/>
     This can for example be used to exclude a filename from a the `data/` directory and all subdirectories.
 To ignore `help.txt` in all folders use the pattern `/^(.*/)?help\\.txt$/`.
 Explaining all possibilities of regular